juancsherrera/organic_dairy_producers/README.md

 Furthermore, those connections have been programed to be time dependent.
 The data has been divided in three chronological cuts.
 We assume that a producer in chrono 1 will only connect with a producer in chrono 1.
 A new entrant producer in chrono 2 will connect with the alrready established producers: chrono 1, or with the new entrants : chrono 2.
 For a new entrant in chrono 3 they will connect with the established producers: that is chrono 1 or 2, and the new entrants in chrono 3.

-WARNING:
+Warning:
 ========

 The code below takes a long time to run.
-Depending on your system it can take up to 4 hours.
-You can skip this step and import the csv from the next step unless you want to test this yourself.
-In order to run it, change the chunk header from eval = F to eval = T.
+Depending on your system it can take up to 4 hours

 ``` r
 #####################################################################